The Rejuv · Designed in California

 Companion app

-- —Dynamic Optical Response chart — contact stability visualized throughout each session
+- —Dynamic Optical Response chart — contact stability visualized across the full session, not a pass/fail indicator

-- —Session history with mode, duration, and quality index per session
+- —Session history with mode, dose delivered, duration, and quality index per session

 - —Calendar view of usage patterns over time